-- or Key public realm interventions are required around Hemel Hempstead railway station to deliver a new civic square and welcome space; this landscaped space could be cross-funded/linked to new residential development on adjacent sites; - o2 A small-scale civic space in Apsley to provide a focus for the local community should be delivered; a portion of existing surface car park should be transformed to deliver this high quality pedestrian-focused landscaped square; - O3 The implementation of street-tree planting schemes to create avenues and/or boulevards along Two Waters Road and sections of London Road will be encouraged; such interventions can raise land values on adjacent sites and widen the redevelopment opportunities as well as mark out the primary movement routes and reinforce the street network hierarchies; - o4 The user experience for all streets and spaces should be walkable, safe, convenient, connected, active and open; - o5 Significant investment in the maintenance of the green opens spaces in the heart of the study area together with new investment to open up and offer greater accessibility to the green and blue infrastructure network to the east of Two Waters Road.
+- Key public realm interventions are required around Hemel Hempstead railway station to deliver a new civic square and welcome space; this landscaped space could be cross-funded/linked to new residential development on adjacent sites; - 2 A small-scale civic space (i.e. approx. 25m x 25m) in Apsley to provide a focus for the local community should be delivered; a small area of existing surface car park may be needed to deliver this high quality pedestrian-focused landscaped square; - 3 The implementation of street-tree planting schemes to create avenues and/or boulevards along Two Waters Road and sections of London Road will be encouraged; such interventions can raise land values on adjacent sites and widen the redevelopment opportunities as well as mark out the primary movement routes and reinforce the street network hierarchies; - 4 The user experience for all streets and spaces should be walkable, safe, convenient, connected, active and open; - 5 Significant investment in the maintenance of the green opens spaces in the heart of the study area together with new investment to open up and offer greater accessibility to the green and blue infrastructure network to the east of Two Waters Road.